-In Figure 8 (left), we examine the scalability of our algorithm to data size, rendering varying subsets of the CosmicWeb data from 1^3 (51 million particles) up to 8^3 (29 billion particles) on the 4-socket, 72-core Xeon E7-8890 v3 workstation.
+In Figure 8 (left), we examine the scalability of our algorithm to data size, rendering varying subsets of the CosmicWeb data from 13 (51 million particles) up to 83 (29 billion particles) on the 4-socket, 72-core Xeon E7-8890 v3 workstation.
 We used default camera positions that render the full extents of the particle volume into a full-screen window.
-As expected, performance varies linearly with logarithm of data size, with some drops in performance reflecting NUMA.
+As expected, performance varies linearly with logarithm of data size, with notable drops due to NUMA.

-In Figure 8 (right), considering performance with respect to frame buffer size, we plot number of pixels against the square root of frame rate, and find a mostly linear curve, rendering the 51M Cosmic 1^3 subset.
-Effective throughput increases as we process larger frame buffers, likely due to improved memory coherency.
+In Figure 8 (right), considering performance with respect to frame buffer size, we plot number of pixels against the square root of frame rate, and find a mostly linear curve, rendering the 51M